 It looks great in the home, has numerous benefits, and is an excellent choice if you want a material that has better overall green credentials than wood or composite flooring.

-Of course, when it comes to bamboo flooring, cost is one of the main issues that crops up when people are contemplating the best option for their home.
+Of course, when it comes to bamboo flooring, the cost is one of the main issues that crop up when people are contemplating the best option for their home.

 Surely something so good for the environment has got to cost more?

-The great news is that bamboo flooring cost not only compares favorably to hard wood flooring but is often significantly cheaper.
-There are also some added benefits that make it lower maintenance.
-For instance, whereas hardwood floors traditionally need refinishing after 10 years, strand woven bamboo flooring with aluminum oxide finishes typically don’t need to be refinished for at least 20 years..
+The great news is that bamboo flooring cost not only compares favorably to hardwood flooring but is often significantly cheaper.
+Some added benefits make it lower maintenance.
+For instance, whereas hardwood floors traditionally need refinishing after 10 years, strand woven bamboo flooring with aluminum oxide finishes typically doesn’t need to be refinished for at least 20 years.